AshKelly/pyquad/README.md

 ## Installing

-To get started using the package you can use pip,
+To get started using the package you can use pip to download wheels for linux or osx,

+(NOTE: For parallelisation it is important to clone from github and compile as instructed below.)

 ```
 pip install pyquad --user